shrutivtu/event_echo/README.md

-# Combined App API - Setup and Installation Guide
+# EventEcho: Combined App API - Setup and Installation Guide

 This repository contains the setup and usage instructions for the **Combined App API**, which provides functionality to create a vector store and query audio data.
 The API is built with Python and exposes endpoints for creating and querying the vector store.